psychemedia/sin-eater-resources/resources/TIMES_the-times.md

 Mr. DARNELL DAVIS, of British Guiana, said it was derived from the Caribs, or Carribals, who ate the bodies of their enemies under the impression that they would thereby absorb the courage of the latter.
 A French writer had described the Caribs as such anthropophagic epicures that they could detect the different flavour of a Frenchman, a Spaniard, and an Englishman, and they liked the French flavour best.
 In regard to Captain Hinde's "sly dig" at the missionaries, speaking as an unprejudiced Government official, he thought missionaries were hampered in their work by the fact that other white men, as a rule, practised the very opposite of what the missionaries preached.

 Mr. E. S. HARTLAND said that in all probability the earliest form of cannibalism was that of the eating of deceased relatives.
 This practice extended over bhe greater part of the world, and many people would be surprised to learn that traces of it were to be found, not merely in Europe, but in our own islands.
 Not very long ago in Upper Bavaria, when a man died and had been laid out, a cake was made of ordinary flour.
-The corpse was placad before the fire, and this cake, called the corpse cake, was put upon its breast to rise.
+The corpse was placed before the fire, and this cake, called the corpse cake, was put upon its breast to rise.
 The dough, in rising, was believed to absorb all the virtues of the deceased, and the cake was afterwards eaten by his nearest relatives.
 In the Balkan Peniusula an edible image of the dead was carried in the funeral procession.
 When the body was buried the mourners ate this image above the grave, saying as they did so, "God resthim."
 In Wales the practice of employing a "sin-eater" had only ceased within the memory of men still living.
 It was the custom for the nearest relative, usually a woman, to hand across the bier, or place upon the breast of the corpse, bread, cheese, and beer, which were eaten by the sin-eater, who pronounced everlasting rest to the departed.
 It was believed that the sin-eater by this means appropriated to himself all the sins which the deceased had committed during his lifetime.

 Mr. STEPHEN BOURNE testified to the value of missionary effort in the spread of civilization, humanity, and religion.